plzin/plzin.github.io/posts/linear-systems-mod-n.md

 We are going to compute the [Hermite Normal Form (HNF)](https://en.wikipedia.org/wiki/Hermite_normal_form) of a certain matrix, that we are going to set up in the next section.
 The Hermite normal form is a row echelon form of the matrix where the pivots are positive and the elements above each pivot are positive and smaller than the pivot.

-A simple algorithm for computing it is very similar to the row reduction algorithm for $\Z_n$-matrices we've seen above but there are some differences.
+A simple algorithm for computing it is very similar to the row reduction algorithm for $\Z_n$-matrices that we've seen above but there are some differences.
 First, let's figure out what elementary row operations are allowed.
-Of course swapping rows is okay and adding a multiple of one row to another is as well.
+Of course, swapping rows is okay and adding a multiple of one row to another is as well.
 We already found out that multiplication of a row by a constant is only okay, if that constant is a unit.
 The only units in $\Z$ are 1 and -1.
 In the $\Z_n$ case, we didn't need multiplication by units at all, but could've used it to accelerate eliminating entries.